-In April, 2017 CMS announced a pause in the pre-claim review demonstration project .with no indication when, or if, the demonstration project would be resumed.
+CMS initiated the demonstration in Illinois only in September 2016 and in April, 2017 CMS announced a pause in the pre-claim review demonstration project .with no indication when, or if, the demonstration project would be resumed.

-In May 2018, CMS announced its proposal for a 5 year demonstration project, renamed Review Choice Demonstration (RCD), which is very similar to the PCR demonstration.
+In May 2018, CMS announced its proposal for a new 5 year demonstration project, renamed Review Choice Demonstration (RCD), which is very similar to the PCR demonstration.
 The revised demonstration has been modified in the following ways: